About Nesta

 Interested in applying?

 The Arts & Culture Impact Fund is now open for applications.
 Alongside the Cultural Impact Development Fund, Nesta’s Arts & Culture Finance team is open to enquiries for finance from £25,000 to £1 million.
 Aside from providing some basic information in our enquiry form, there’s no application to fill in - this is carried out by our investment team, who guide applicants through a process of due diligence.
-So if you think you can achieve great things through the power of arts, culture and creativity - or know someone that does - take a look at our website and get in touch!
-You can also sign up to our quarterly newsletter to hear about the latest opportunities.
+So if you think you can achieve great things through the power of arts, culture and creativity - or know someone who does - take a look at our website and get in touch!

 Author